MCP Servers Overview

 How governance works

 All MCP server activity is subject to Credal’s access control and approval enforcement.
-Admins can require human in the loop approval for sensitive actions, restrict access by user or team, and monitor usage across every connected surface from a single place.
+Admins can require human-in-the-loop approval for sensitive actions, restrict access by user or team, and monitor usage across every connected surface from a single place.
 There is no governance gap when a tool gets used in Slack versus a custom workflow versus Claude.ai.
 The rules are the same everywhere.

 Building with MCP